imagen2/imagen_databank/README.rst

   Remove identifying data and convert PSC1 to PSC2 in Dawba data, after manual download from the youthinmind_ server.

+``stratify_demographics``
+  Cross-check Stratify age and sex with `stratify_debug_psytools.py`.
+  Print demographics with `demographics.py`, using recruitment files and validated age/sex from the output of teh previosu script.

 ``geolocation``
   Merge and convert geolocation data from PSC1 to PSC2.